richardschoen/howtostuff/installmariadbonibmi.md

 ```
 /QOpenSys/pkgs/bin/mysql_install_db --user=mysql
 ```
-# Server security - IMPORTANT
-This is a quick getting started document for testing and development.

-This document does not cover production best practices.
-Best practices should be addressed with your security team or by researching MySql/MariaDB security best practices.

 Set root user password as desired with your own password.
 (Replace yourpassword with the desired password.)
 ```
 /QOpenSys/pkgs/bin/mysqladmin mysqladmin -u root password yourpassword